One Breath (The X-Files): Events

-Scully's mother, Margaret, (Sheila Larken) tells Mulder a story about Dana shooting a snake with her brothers as a child and regretting what she did afterwards.
-She indicates she is ready to let go of Dana, and shows Mulder Scully's gravestone.
+Scully's mother, Margaret (Sheila Larken), tells Mulder a story about Dana shooting a snake with her brothers as a child and regretting what she did.
+She indicates that she is ready to let go of Dana and shows Mulder Scully's gravestone.
 Mulder, however, refuses to give up.

 Scully then turns up mysteriously at a hospital in a coma.
-An out of control Mulder demands to know how she got there, and is escorted out by security but later calms down and meets with Dr. Daly (Jay Brazeau), who reveals that no one can figure out how she got there or what's wrong with her.
-He tells Mulder and Mrs. Scully that she has a living will that dictates she be taken off of life support when her condition falls to specific criteria.
+An out-of-control Mulder demands to know how she got there and is escorted out by security but calms down and meets with Dr. Daly (Jay Brazeau), who reveals that no one can figure out how she got there or what's wrong with her.
 At Scully's bedside, Mulder meets her older sister Melissa (Melinda McGraw).

-Scully has a vision of sitting in a boat, attached by rope to a dock where Mulder and Melissa stand, and Nurse Owens behind them.
-Frohike visits Scully and sneaks out her medical chart, which the Lone Gunmen later investigate.
-Byers finds that Scully's blood contains branched DNA that may have been used for identification but now is inactive and nothing more than a poisonous waste product in her system.
+Scully has a vision of sitting in a boat, attached by rope to a dock where Mulder and Melissa stand with the mysterious Nurse Owens behind them.
+Frohike visits Scully and sneaks out her medical chart, which the Lone Gunmen investigate.
+Byers finds that Scully's blood contains branched DNA that may have been used for identification but now is inactive and a poisonous waste product in her system.

-The mysterious Nurse Owens visits Scully at her bedside, trying to reach her in her coma.
 Later, Mulder visits Scully while another nurse takes her blood.
-When distracted, a mysterious man steals Scully's blood sample and runs.
-Mulder chases him down to the parking lot where he is confronted by X, who demands that he stop pursuing what happened to Scully and let her die.
-He then executes the man who stole her blood.
+A mysterious man steals Scully's blood sample and runs.
+Mulder chases him to the parking lot where he is confronted by X, who demands that he stop pursuing what happened to Scully and let her die.
+X then executes the man who stole her blood.
 When Assistant Director Walter Skinner (Mitch Pileggi) calls Mulder to his office regarding the incident, Mulder denies any involvement and claims that The Smoking Man is responsible for what happened to Scully.
 Mulder demands to know where he is, but Skinner refuses to tell him.